Leaders are constantly looking for better ways to sell digitally. Phone calls. Video. Social selling. Automation. This list is endless.

 Key points:

-- Use bullets to break-down your point
+• Use bullets to break down your point

-- Stick to important and relevant benefits
+• Stick to valuable and relevant benefits

-- Don’t explain everything at length
+• Don’t explain everything at length

-- Leave the technical details out
+• Leave the technical details out

 2. Personalize, but be efficient